Fsu0413/openssl-externalCMake/readme.md

 1. CMake is widely used in open source projects.
 It supports a majority of common platforms and is easy for users to using it.
 1. I'm slightly more familiar with CMake than other Makefile generators.
+1. CMake itself is also a full-featured script interpretor with a lot of common file operations built-in (cmake -P / -E).
+With CMake one can create a simple runnable script on its own and does not depends on any other script interpretor.

 Not using autotools is because it has poor support on Windows.
 Not using other generators is because I have never used them before.